sled-rs/sled-rs.github.io/perf.md

 length when throughput increases if it is going to keep maintaining low latency.
 Low-latency is dependent on keeping the the amount of time waiting in a queue beneath a desired threshold.
-So, instead of increasing the batch size, we must increase the amount of parallelism by using more threads, more servers, etc...
+So, instead of increasing the batch size, we must increase the amount of parallelism by using more cores, more servers, etc...
 However, as [Amdahl's Law](#amdahls-law) and [USL](#universal-scalability-law) show, we can only parallelize a program by a certain amount, and the very act of parallelization will impose additional